-John has acted as lead associate on a number of matters arising from the most notable white collar litigations and investigations of the last several years, including the defense of a J.P.
+John has acted as lead attorney on a number of matters arising from the most notable white collar litigations and investigations of the last several years, including the defense of a J.P.
 Morgan synthetic credit trader who faced mismarking and securities fraud charges brought by the SEC and DOJ in connection with the "London Whale" trading losses; the representation of an individual facing allegations of money laundering and fraud relating to the activities of 1MDB, an investment fund owned by the government of Malaysia; and the defense of Ralph Cioffi, former portfolio manager of two Bear Stearns hedge funds, against claims brought by the SEC, the DOJ, and multiple individual litigants and arbitration claimants following the subprime crisis.

 John is a founding member of Hughes Hubbard's Criminal Trial Program and has represented multiple indigent defendants in criminal actions.
 In connection with that program, he recently obtained an acquittal after trial in New York State Supreme Court for a pro bono client charged with burglary in the second degree.
 John also drafted a clemency petition on behalf of a non-violent drug offender serving a lengthy mandatory minimum sentence that was granted by President Obama in August of 2016.